andyhawkes/work-clock/README.md

 You will need to use the full path, as the clock will ultimately be run by a [cron job](#automation).

-By default, the clock will only update between 09:00 and 18:00, Monday to Friday - this can be edited in [lines 31 to 34 of `work-clock.py`](work-clock.py#L31-L34) but [this will eventually be made configurable via an argument when running the script](#to-do).
+By default, the clock will only update between 09:00 and 17:00, Monday to Friday - this can be set via [arguments passed to the Python script](#arguments) or the defaults can be edited in [lines 34 to 39 of `work-clock.py`](work-clock.py#L34-L39).

 Outside of those times it will display either: